 Points

-Fees paid to lenders.
-1 point = 1 percent of the loan amount.
-On a $100,000 loan 1 point is $1000.
-Points may be further classified into origination points or discount points.
+Points are fees paid to lenders.
+1 point equals 1% of the loan amount.
+On a $100,000 loan, 1 point is $1,000.
+Points can be origination points (fees for processing the loan) or discount points (used to lower the interest rate).

 Pre-Approval

-A fixed loan amount that a lender commits to lend to a borrower based on a completed loan application, credit reports, debt, savings and has been reviewed by an underwriter.
-This does not guaranty a loan until the property has passed inspections and meets underwriting guidelines.
+Pre-approval is when a lender commits to loaning you a specific amount based on your completed loan application, credit reports, debt, savings, and review by an underwriter.
+However, this doesn’t guarantee a loan until the property passes inspections and meets other guidelines.

 Predatory Lending